DFE-Digital/get-help-with-tech/app/views/devices_guidance/about_the_offer.md

 They may also be eligible to get internet access for disadvantaged children through [increased mobile phone data allowances](/about-increasing-mobile-data) or [4G wireless routers](/how-to-request-4g-wireless-routers).

-Laptops and tablets will be available for further education institutions to order in the 2021 spring term.
-We’ll contact these institutions with more information during the term.
+Laptops and tablets were made available for further education institutions to order in the 2021 spring term.

 Devices are [currently available](https://get-help-with-tech.education.gov.uk/devices/how-to-order) for disadvantaged pupils and students: